agarrharr/ozPop.github.io/_posts/2016-08-26-Crafting-linkbin.md

 ### Mobile First

-The approach was created by Luke Wroblewski and it prioratizes mobile context when creating user experiences.
+The approach was created by Luke Wroblewski and it prioritizes mobile context when creating user experiences.

 ![Luke Wroblewski](http://i.imgur.com/mmRHeie.png)